“The Valley of Heart’s Delight”

 When I was growing up, Santa Clara County was still the foremost fruit-producing county in California with the romantic and well-deserved title, the “Valley of Heart’s Delight”.
 As children, we took for granted being able to wander among the great orchards in the spring, with their wealth of white and pink blossoms, and in the summer, when tree branches bent beneath the weight of purple prunes and golden apricots.
 The landscape was alive with color, sweet fruit, and fragrant smells.

-With a large remnant French Prune orchard, our Saratoga property also contained an arboretum of individual fruit trees: Persimmon, Almond, Fig, Apple, Meyer lemon, Kumquat, and Loquat.
+With a large remnant French Prune orchard, our Saratoga property also contained an arboretum of individual fruit trees: Apricot, Peach, Persimmon, Almond, Fig, Apple, Meyer lemon, Kumquat, and Loquat.
 Each one produced a tremendous amount of fruit, providing more than our family needed, which gave us kids a lazy summer pastime selling baskets of fruit along the road.
 Our Spanish style ranch house, built in the 1940s, was embraced by its orchard, fruit trees and gardens.
 I learned much later that our property was part of the original Glen Una Ranch, which was once the world’s largest French prune orchard.

 Many of my childhood friends earned money picking apricots and prunes in nearby orchards during the summer.
-They had to climb up into the trees to fill 5-gallon buckets, brushing aside ants, bugs and bees.
-More of them got jobs cutting the “cots”, setting them on wood trays that covered acres and acres of land to dry in the sun.
+They had to climb up into the trees to fill 5-gallon buckets, brushing aside bugs and bees.
+More of them got jobs cutting the “cots”, then setting them on wood trays that covered acres and acres of land to dry in the summer sun.
 They were paid by the tray and it was hot, messy work.